jannes/rcmd/DESIGN.md

 - `status(job id) -> status or error`
 - `output(job id) -> output or error`

-By just returning a job id on creation the creation process is fast and every created job is guaranteed to be available to be queried later. ....
+The `create` command could also have different behavior, e.g only return a job id if the process was created successfully, but with the proposed behavior the creation process is fast and every created job is guaranteed to be available to be queried later.
+All error cases are represented with the `status`/`output` error responses.

+The job status should reflect the job's state, which is one of
+- running
+- error: error message
+- completed: exit status

+### Implementation approach

 There are two approaches for the behavior and implied implementation for the job pool.
 - Lazy evaluation of job status/output